-Loan Applications – To learn when we recommend you submit loan applications, please refer to the answer to the 'When should I apply' question for each specific type of educational loan on our Loans page.
+Loan Applications– We recommend which months to submit loan applications for each specific type of educational loan on our Loans page.

 Scholarship Applications – Pay very close attention to application deadlines and criteria, as they vary from program to program, and are determined by the sponsor.
 The best time period to apply for Penn College Scholarships for the following academic year is December 1 until the time we start awarding, which is early March.
 For scholarships not funded by Penn College that do not have online applications, pay attention to whether the deadlines are a 'postmarked by' date or a 'received' date.
 A good practice is to apply more than one week before the specific deadline date.

 NOTE: You do not have to be accepted by the College in order to apply for government financial aid.
 Apply by these deadline dates even if you have not been accepted, or have not decided which college you will attend.

 About 1 out of 4 students who submit a FAFSA are selected for an official review in a process called Federal Verification.

 Incomplete or conflicting information on your FAFSA may lead to Verification, or your FAFSA may be chosen at random.

 Regardless of the reason, the Financial Aid Office must compare FAFSA data with Verification information received from students (and parents).
 We must complete Verification before we can process